-In workers compensation cases, a supplemental job displacement benefit is a $6,000 voucher that can be used for education and job retraining expenses for injured workers who cannot return to long-term work due to permanent disability.
+In a workers’ compensation case, a supplemental job displacement benefit is a $6,000 voucher that can be used for education and job retraining expenses for injured workers who cannot return to long-term work due to permanent disability.

 A worker injured on the job in California will qualify for a Supplemental Job Displacement voucher if both the following apply:

 - he or she receives a finding of permanent disability from his or her work injury; and

 - due to the permanent disability, the employer does not have permanent work for the injured worker

 - resume and job search services

 An injured worker can receive a voucher for each separate injury.

 The voucher process goes through the following steps:

 - a doctor determines if an injured worker has a permanent disability and work restrictions